matthiaszimmermann/truffle-docker/README.md

 ```bash
 truffle migrate
 ```

+please note that the information that truffle needs to deploy (blockchain to deploy to, the necessary private key to sign transactions ...) is provided by `truffle-config.js` that in turn relies on `.env`

 a successful deploy will provide useful information such as the contracts address, similar to the sample output provided below.